decentralized-identity/sidetree/docs/Glossary.md

 #### Key
 A mechanism for granting or restricing access to something.
 MAY be used to issue and prove, MAY be used to transfer and control over _identity_ and _cryptocurrency_.
 [More](https://en.wikipedia.org/wiki/Key_(cryptography))

+#### Merkle tree
+A cryptographic data structure compressing large volumes of transaction data into a single “merkle root.”
+This allows massive batching and pooling of transactions, and allows a different set of security and privacy guarantees to be layered on top of those of the anchor point.

 #### Normative
 In general, we call a theory “normative” if it, in some sense, tells you what you should do - what action you should take.
 If it includes a usable procedure for determining the optimal action in a given scenario.
 [Souce](https://www.quora.com/What-is-the-difference-between-normative-and-non-normative?share=1).